kubernetes-sigs/gateway-api-inference-extension/site-src/guides/troubleshooting.md

 ### `model not found in request body` or `prompt not found in request`
 If the OpenAI API endpoint you're using isn't working as expected, the issue might be related to the request body format.
 The endpoint picker (EPP) assumes that if a request is a POST, its body must contain the `model` and `prompt` fields.
 This is because the gateway currently assumes the requests are for Large Language Models (LLMs).

-Solution: Make sure your request body contains the missing field.
+**Solution**: Make sure your request body contains the missing field.

 ## 404 Not Found
 This is a default gateway error, meaning the request never reached a backend service.
 This usually means that there is no HTTPRoute configured to match the request path (e.g. /v1/completions).
 The gateway doesn't know where to send the traffic.

-Solution: Ensure you have an HTTPRoute resource deployed that specifies the correct host, path, and backendRef to your InferencePool.
+**Solution**: Ensure you have an HTTPRoute resource deployed that specifies the correct host, path, and backendRef to your InferencePool.

 ## 429 Too Many Requests
 ### `system saturated, sheddable request dropped`